Warehouses

 Warehouse locations in the ERP represent locations around the company, from actual warehouses and offices to employee's desks.

-Every employee has their own location, that is used to show that items on that warehouse location are in that employee's possession.
+Every employee should have their own warehouse location, that is used to show items in that employee's possession.

 Products (materials, equipment...) can be received to and transferred between these warehouse locations.
 Warehouse locations are also used to calculate material stock by location.